Build your chatbot with Watson Conversation and entities from Watson NLU

 This section describes the commands and steps you need to execute to get the application up and running with Natural Language Understanding (NLU), Assistant, and Weather Underground API services.
 If you’d like more details, please follow the full tutorial and details.

-This section describes how to set up your local space and clone a github repository into your local space.
-You will need an IBM Cloud account (free 30-day trial), IBM’s platform as a service offering, to provision Watson services.
+This section describes how to set up your local space and clone a GitHub repository into your local space.
+You will need an IBM Cloud account, IBM’s platform as a service offering, to provision Watson services.
 To run locally, you need the following:

 Open a terminal window on your laptop and execute the following commands: